 A few years back I got utterly surprised, why is it so popular among travelers?
 If you are not into yoga, spiritual teaching and smoking – many things in the city can seem odd to say least.

 Since I knew little about Rishikesh when I visited it for the first time, I formed certain stereotypes and preconceptions about the city.
 It was all due to the circumstances.
 Yet, I’ve visited this city again and again during a few years and my opinion somehow drastically changed.

 In this post, I’d like to share my view on things to do in Rishikesh and whether you should visit this destination or not.

 Things to do in Rishikesh

-Rishikesh mainly attracts people of three profiles: backpackers who are really on a budget and looking to base themselves at the foothills of Himalayas; spiritual people looking to learn yoga, meditation or related activities and adventure seekers.
+Rishikesh mainly attracts people of three profiles: backpackers who are really on a budget and looking to base themselves at the foothills of Himalayas; spiritual people looking to learn meditation, yoga for personal purposes or maybe even get a yoga teacher training and adventure seekers.
 Ohh, and Beatles fans (about it a bit later).